vagrantsn/home-streaming/README.md

-# 🍿 Home Streaming for People in a Hurry
+# 🍿 Home Streaming Done Quick

 Want a quick solution to start streaming movies and TV shows under your network with *Arrs services?
 Got you covered!